openharmony/docs/en/application-dev/reference/apis/js-apis-commonEventManager.md

 Enables or disables static subscription for the current application.
 This API uses an asynchronous callback to return the result.

-**Model restriction**: This API can be used only in the stage model.

 **System capability**: SystemCapability.Notification.CommonEvent

 **System API**: This is a system API and cannot be called by third-party applications.